Deep Agents

 }

-Volumes: Must be defined in the compose file itself, not via mounts.
+Volumes: Must be defined in the compose file itself, not via volumes.

 Lifecycle: dispose() runs docker compose down, stopping all services.